TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Introduction

-Inspired by the performance of simple end-to-end CNN-LSTM models on the phase recognition task \cite{jin2017sv,rivoir2022pitfalls}, \textbf{we propose to train the feature extractor, a standard CNN, \emph{in context} by combining it with an LSTM network} and training both components jointly on short video sequences (up to 64~frames) (see section~\ref{sec:temporal_context}, Fig.~\ref{fig:feature_extractor}).
+On the other hand, some methods \cite{jin2017sv,rivoir2022pitfalls} train the CNN \emph{with temporal context} by combining it with an LSTM network and training both components jointly on truncated video sequences.
 Training with temporal context rewards the CNN to extract features that could prove useful in hindsight and enables the CNN to tolerate ambiguous frames, relying on the LSTM to resolve these.
-After training, features are extracted using the CNN only.
+Yet, these methods are limited to training on very short (few seconds) video sequences \cite{jin2017sv} or to CNNs without \emph{Batch Normalization (BN)} layers \cite{rivoir2022pitfalls}.

+In contrast, \emph{we achieve to train a standard CNN with BN layers with extended temporal context (up to 64~frames) for visual feature extraction} by using a particular, yet simple, strategy (see section~\ref{sec:temporal_context}): We make sure that the training batches are \emph{diverse} by sampling several (at least ten) video sequences per batch from throughout the training data.

+Recently, Liu \emph{et al.} \cite{liu2023lovit} presented a similar strategy to train a \say{temporally-rich spatial feature extractor}: They train a ViT as feature extractor jointly with a Transformer decoder as temporal model on sequences of 30 frames.

+Due to computational constraints, the temporal context, i.e., the length $L$ of the training sequence, is still limited compared to the full video ($L << T$).
+Thus, it is beneficial to use a global temporal model in addition.
+Here, we use the trained and frozen CNN as feature extractor and discard the LSTM.